Frequently Asked Questions

-Parking permits are mailed from off-site to the mailing address provided in ASAP at the time of purchase; therefore, permits are not available for pick up in our office.
+Parking permits are mailed from off-site to the mailing address provided at the time of purchase.
+Permits are not available for pick up in our office.

-Yes, you can upgrade/downgrade your parking permit.
-Simply bring your current parking permit to a cashier window at the Ximenes Avenue or Bauerle Road Garage.
-If an upgrade is available, we’ll ask you to fill out a short form.
+Yes, you can upgrade or downgrade your parking permit.
+Bring your current parking permit to a cashier at the Ximenes Avenue Garage, Bauerle Road Garage, or Downtown Campus Services office (FS 2.418).
 If upgrading, pay the difference in cost to complete your request.
 If downgrading, a prorated refund may be available.

-Due to space availability, certain permits may not be available.
+Certain permits may be waitlisted and unavailable for upgrade/downgrade.
 If your desired permit is unavailable, you can add your name to the waitlist through your MyParking account.

-Report your parking permit lost or stolen as soon as possible at a cashier window at the Ximenes Avenue or Bauerle Road Garage, or the Campus Services downtown office (FS 1.506).
-You’ll be asked to fill out a short form and charged $10 for a replacement permit.
-Permits reported as lost or stolen are annotated in our system.
+Report your parking permit lost or stolen as soon as possible at a cashier window at the Ximenes Avenue or Bauerle Road Garage, or the Downtown Campus Services office (FS 2.418).
+Permits reported as lost or stolen are noted in our system.
+Replacement permits are $10.

 No one in Campus Services, nor any other university employee, is authorized to “take care of” a citation.
 All citation appeals must be filed online, and audits are conducted to ensure compliance.

-Dining Dollars can be used at any of the food service venues on campus.
-Unused Guest Meals and Dining Dollars are forfeited at the end of each semester.
+Dining Dollars can be used at dining locations on campus.
+Unused Dining Dollars roll over from fall to spring and expire at the end of the spring semester.

-Rowdy Dollars can be used virtually anywhere on campus for purchases of food or other retail items.
+Rowdy Dollars are separate from meal plans and can be used at any campus retail or dining location.
 Rowdy Dollars carry over from semester to semester as long as the student is enrolled at the University.

-Faculty and staff may purchase an Employee Dining Plan online or at any food service register.
+Faculty and staff may purchase an Employee Dining Plan through ASAP.

-Access plans are types of Student Meal Plans.
-Access 5 allows for dining Monday – Friday, Access 7 allows for dining in the Roadrunner Café Monday – Sunday.
-Additional options include the addition of Dining Dollars and Guest Meals.
-Please refer to the meal plan options chart for more information.
+Access meal plans offer unlimited access to the Roadrunner Cafe.
+Access 5 allows for dining Monday – Friday, while Access 7 allows for dining in the Roadrunner Café Monday – Sunday.
+Please refer to the meal plan webpage for more information.

-Drivers will hold on to items found on the bus until the end of their shift.
-At the end of their shift, items are turned over to UTSA Police Department.
+Drivers will hold items found on the bus until the end of their shift.
+At the end of their shift, items are turned over to the UTSA Police Department.
 To recover lost items, call (210) 458-4242.